alexf91/avr-i2c-eeprom-slave/README.md

 I've only tested it with `eeprog` on a Raspberry Pi. `eeprog` only reads and writes one byte at a time, so the rest is pretty much untested.

-If you encounter transmission errors, try reducing the speed of the interface on both the AVR and the master.
-On the AVR, this can be done by editing the prescaler and bitrate register in the init function in [i2c.c](i2c.c).
+If you encounter transmission errors, try reducing the speed of the interface on the master.